-1 2 3 served as the Board's Policy and Statistical Analyst and a Performance Measurement Specialist.
-4 5 Vacancies Board staff has initiated the recruitment process for the following positions: 6 7 8 Staff Services Analyst (SSA), Administration This recruitment is to fill the position in the Examination Unit vacated by Sandra Wright.
-9 10 11 12 13 Management Services Technician (MST), Licensing This recruitment is to fill the position vacated by Andrea Flores.
+Board staff has initiated the recruitment process for the following positions:

+- Staff Services Analyst (SSA), Administration This recruitment is to fill the position in the Examination Unit vacated by Sandra Wright. - Management Services Technician (MST), Licensing This recruitment is to fill the position vacated by Andrea Flores.
 The Licensing Manager is requesting to re-class this MST vacancy to an SSA to function as a Lead Analyst.
-This position will also plan and coordinate webinars and outreach activities related to the licensing process.
-14 15 16 17 Staff Services Analyst, Licensing This recruitment is to fill the position vacated by Patricia Fay.
-The Licensing Manager is revising the duties of this vacancy to align with the Board's current operational needs and revisions to the Board's CE program.
-18 19 20 21 Associate Governmental Program Analyst, Administration This recruitment is to fill the position vacated by Marina O'Connor.
-22 XV.
-Office of Professional Examinations Services Presentation 23 24 25 Amy Welch Gandy from DCA's Office of Professional Examinations Services (OPES) presented an overview of examination development.
-26 27 Ms. Welch Gandy also presented information regarding exam information sharing, specifically: 28 29 30 31 What is OK to share?
-How the testing process went; Information about the testing facility (room temperature, location, amenities); Length of time spent at the testing site.
-32 33 34 35 36 37 What is not OK to share?
-Specific content of test questions (names of vignette items, types of diagnoses, theories covered); How the candidate answered the test questions; Questions that may possibly be pretest questions.
-39 40 41 Board Members and stakeholders asked questions that were answered by Ms. Welch Gandy and Heidi Lincer-Hill, Chief of OPES.
+This position will also plan and coordinate webinars and outreach activities related to the licensing process. - Staff Services Analyst, Licensing This recruitment is to fill the position vacated by Patricia Fay.
+The Licensing Manager is revising the duties of this vacancy to align with the Board's current operational needs and revisions to the Board's CE program. - Associate Governmental Program Analyst, Administration This recruitment is to fill the position vacated by Marina O'Connor.

+XV.
+Office of Professional Examinations Services Presentation

+Amy Welch Gandy from DCA's Office of Professional Examinations Services (OPES) presented an overview of examination development.

+Ms. Welch Gandy also presented information regarding exam information sharing, specifically:

+What is OK to share?

+- How the testing process went;

+- Information about the testing facility (room temperature, location, amenities);

+- Length of time spent at the testing site.

+What is not OK to share?

+- Specific content of test questions (names of vignette items, types of diagnoses, theories covered); - How the candidate answered the test questions; - Questions that may possibly be pretest questions.

+Board Members and stakeholders asked questions that were answered by Ms. Welch Gandy and Heidi Lincer-Hill, Chief of OPES.

-1 XVI.
-Discussion and Possible Action Regarding English as a Second Language 2 Accommodation for Examination Candidates
+XVI.
+Discussion and Possible Action Regarding English as a Second Language Accommodation for Examination Candidates

 Marc Mason presented the background and information regarding accommodations for examinees who speak English as a second language (ESL).
 The Board does not currently offer ESL accommodations.
-A small number of Board licensees have approached the Board and requested some sort of ESL accommodation.
+A small number of Board licensees have requested ESL accommodations.